Andrettin/Wyrmsun/readme.txt

 - Minor building sites are now generated on maps.
 - Added many predefined minor building sites for the Earth scenario map.

+* Quests
+- Fixed crash which could happen in the final dialogue of the Svegdir's Journey side-quest.

 * Units
 - Unit selection is now shown as a rectangle.
 - When the player's own units are selected, the middle parts of the selection rectangle lines will become yellow/orange/red, depending on damage taken.